 While many people ask why God does not show them His will for their lives I have come to a simple conclusion.
 He does not need to.

-Every fall as recent high school graduates start choosing their college classes, I hear the question, “What does God want me to do with my life?”
-Regardless if someone is planning on college or going straight into the workforce I sometimes hear people saying, “I wish God would tell me what He wants me to do.”
+Each spring, as high school graduates contemplate their future, I hear the question, “What does God want me to do with my life?”
+Regardless if someone is planning on college or going straight into the workforce I sometimes hear them say, “I wish God would tell me what He wants me to do.”